-The size of the cut is the sum of the edges that go from the set A to the set B. This is an upper bound for the flow in the graph, because the flow has to proceed from the set A to the set B. Thus, a maximum flow is smaller than or equal to any cut in the graph.
+The size of the cut is the sum of the edges that go from A to B. This is an upper bound for the flow in the graph, because the flow has to proceed from A to B. Thus, the size of a maximum flow is smaller than or equal to the size of any cut in the graph.

-On the other hand, the Ford-Fulkerson algorithm produces a flow that is exactly as large as a cut in the graph.
+On the other hand, the Ford-Fulkerson algorithm produces a flow whose size is exactly as large as the size of a cut in the graph.
 Thus, the flow has to be a maximum flow and the cut has to be a minimum cut.